crabhi/distributed-postgres/README.md

 If you set `main.STEP` to `True`, the app will always wait for confirmation before executing a SQL command on a worker.

-In-between the steps, you can try killing or suspending different workers.
+In-between the steps, you can try killing or suspending different workers and see what happens with different implementations of the transaction.

 ```python
 In [1]: import main